-Project PhasingWhile D2 is a long-range project, DART is exploring the opportunity to phase the implementation of D2 as part of a Program of Interrelated Projects.
+PROGRAM OF INTERRELATED PROJECTSD2 is being implemented as part of a Program of Interrelated Projects.
 The Program of Interrelated Projects is being advanced under the Federal Transit Administration (FTA) Capital Investment Grant program and consists of these three elements:

-- Platform modifications at 28 stations on the Red and Blue Lines to accommodate longer trains
+- Red and Blue Line Platform Extensions - modifications at 28 stations on the Red and Blue Lines to accommodate longer trains

-- Central Dallas Streetcar Link to connect the Dallas Streetcar to the McKinney Avenue Trolley via Main Street
+- Central Dallas Streetcar Link to connect the Union Station to Oak Cliff Dallas Streetcar to the McKinney Avenue Trolley

 In February 2013, DART held public meetings to present the alternatives and refinements.